Unbiased calculation, evaluation, and calibration of ensemble forecast anomalies: Statistical methods

 In the case of real-time forecast anomalies calculated relative to a separate reforecast climatology of sample size $K$, unbiased spread-error ratios are calculated as follows

 where $L$ is the number of real-time forecasts and $M = K+1$.
-As for method A, climatological reliability of anomalies is not satisifed even when the underlying forecast system is perfectly reliable.
-Unbiased estimates of total anomaly variance are given by
+As for method A, the climatological reliability of anomalies is not satisfied even when the underlying forecast system is perfectly reliable.
+Unbiased estimates of the total anomaly variance, where $\textnormal{Var}(\alpha) = \mathbb{E}[\alpha^2]$, are given by

-Again, these expressions require that reference climatologies are constructed from $M$ \textit{independent} ensemble mean forecasts and $M$ \textit{independent} observed values.
-Further details are provided in the appendices.
+Again, these expressions require that reference climatological means are constructed from $M$ \textit{independent} ensemble mean forecasts and $M$ \textit{independent} observed values.
+Further details are provided in appendices C and D.